 Money is the primary component of a business.
 The prime goal of all business entities is to earn profit.
-The small business entities having low turnover or run by 1 or 2 persons.
+Small business entities have a low turnover or are run by 1 or 2 persons.
 Need not keep a record of transactions as the transactions are limited.

 Yet, as the business grows.
 The entity has to record daily transactions to identify the actual sales.
 The amount has to be spent while running the business.
-Books of Accounts are always required to be in a format prescribed by the tax authorities.
+Books of Accounting are always required to be in a format prescribed by the tax authorities.
 These show the transactions which took place beyond the permitted limit.

-Thus, every business entity must keep a record of financial transactions.
+Thus, every business entity must keep a record of financial transactions or ledger.
 The account books are maintained to show the truth of a firm’s financial health.

-Every financial transaction during business can be classified are as follows for debit or credit done for a particular account head.
+Every financial transaction during business can be classified as follows debit or credit done for a particular account head.
 We all know the number of transactions carried out by a single account regularly.
 The records of each such transaction are kept in a journal.
 Yet, the regular account transactions are way more different.
-Than what’s written in the ledger.

-The ledger is a book of accounts that has been kept, In the physical form or electronic form to capture transactions recorded.
+The ledger or a log is a book of accounts that have been kept, In the physical form or electronic form to capture transactions recorded.
 As for debit or credit in a journal.
 Transactions of a large business entity are not recorded randomly.

 But they are differentiated precisely.
 Thus, the records from the journal are filled into a ledger in the same classification.
-Ledger is the second book under the accounting description.
+It is the second book under the accounting description.

-The information recorded in the ledger is used to prepare the financial statements as well as required to see the health of the business.
-The information in the ledgers is also required to submitted to the tax authorities.
-And to the other statutory bodies like Registrar of Companies.
-The major components of a ledger are assets or liabilities, income, and expenditure, loans, equity, investments, etc.
+The information recorded is used to prepare the financial statements as well as required to see the health of the business.
+The information in the logs is also required to be submitted to the tax authorities.
+And to the other statutory bodies like the Registrar of Companies.
+The major components of this log are assets or liabilities, income, and expenditure, loans, equity, investments, etc.

-The Ledger in Accounting contains the list of various general account heads used in normal transactions of the business entity.
-The types of general ledger accounts differ from business to business.
-The ledger of a bank is different from that of a manufacturing company.
+This contains the list of various general account heads used in normal transactions of the business entity.
+The types of general log accounts differ from business to business.
+The log of a bank is different from that of a manufacturing company.

-Some of the primary ledger accounts are listed below.
-Note that the details may defer from business to business.
+Some of the primary accounts are listed below.
+(Note that the details may defer from business to business)

 - Assets of various types like fixed assets (buildings, plant, machinery, etc.) and movable assets like cars, trucks, etc.